kumarsantosh23/devopsbysantosh/README.md

    ```
 2. Navigate to the project directory:
    ```
-   cd devops-cloud-portfolio
+   cd devopsbysantosh
    ```
-3. Open the `src/index.html` file in your web browser to view the website.
+3. run  `npm run build` to build the code locally

+4. Once packages are built, run this python command  `python3 -m http.server 8000 --directory docs` locally and access the localhost 8000 to view the website

 ## Deployment

 This project is automatically deployed to GitHub Pages using GitHub Actions.
 Any changes pushed to the main branch will trigger the deployment workflow defined in `.github/workflows/deploy.yml`.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 ## Contact